everlasting-neverness/react-typescript-todoapp/README.md

 ```

 You'll also need a mongoDB database for backend version.
-When you'll have one, create `keys.js` inside `config` folder and add there next code:
+When you'll have one, create `config` folder in the root folder, then create `keys.js` inside `config` and add to that `.js` file next code:
 ```
 module.exports = {
     mongoURI: 'your-mongoDB-connection-URI'